The Verb “To Be” Explained With Examples

 The Forms of the Verb “To Be”

-As English language learners, one of the first and most important verbs we learn is “to be”.
+As English language learners, one of the first and most important forms of a verb that we need to learn is “to be”.
 This small yet powerful verb is used to describe the state of a person, thing, or situation.
-However, the forms of “to be” can often be confusing.
+However, the forms of this verb can often be confusing.

 There are different forms for different tenses: